jchai002/choir-justice-supplies/fr/en/ooma-office-pricing-chart.markdown

 </tr>
 </table>
 </p>
 <p style="font-size: 75%;">* Phone number porting is complimentary for all regular France phone numbers.
 Once your number or numbers have been ported to your account, they can be assigned to a user.
 The first phone number that is assigned to each user is complimentary.
-Additional phone numbers will be billed at the standard rate of 9.99 € for each number.</p>
+Additional phone numbers will be billed at the standard rate of 9.99 € (VAT included) for each number.</p>

 <style type="text/css">